 I’m speaking solely of my experience of the backpacking community, but I found the general attitude toward visiting Auschwitz extremely unsettling.
 Many hostels provide tours to visit the infamous concentration camp and I, by all means, think it is important to go, however, I encountered far too many backpackers who treated such an excursion as a photo op and nothing more.

-If you plan on touring Auschwitz when you visit Krakow, treat everything with the utmost respect and keep the giddy photography to an absolute minimum.
+If you plan on touring Auschwitz when you visit Krakow, treat everything with the utmost respect.
 Understand why you are there, appreciate the fact that you can come and go freely, and don’t treat it as a fun, travel experience.
-You can browse tours available by clicking one of the images below.

 Where to Stay in Krakow

-Mosquito Hostel – a small hostel located close to the Old Town, this is definitely one of the best places to stay if visiting Krakow on a budget.
-They offer free breakfast and regular social events that are great way to meat other travellers and make the most of your time in the city!
-Click here to see their latest prices on Hostelworld or Booking.com!
+Mundo Hostel – a small hostel located close to the Old Town, this is definitely one of the best places to stay if visiting Krakow on a budget.
+They offer breakfast and regular social events that are great way to meat other travellers and make the most of your time in the city!

-Q Hotel Kraków – a great mid range hotel that is in a fantastic location and a good option if you do not want to stay in a hostel.
-They offer a large selection of comfortable rooms and there is also breakfast included in the nightly rate.
-Click here to see their latest prices and reviews
+Q Hotel Kraków – a great mid-range hotel that is in a fantastic location and a good option if you do not want to stay in a hostel.
+They offer a large selection of comfortable rooms and there is also breakfast available each morning.

 Not quite what you’re looking for?
-Click here to browse the best deals on hotels in Krakow!
+Click here to browse other hotels in Krakow!

 Have you been to Krakow?
 What were your experiences of the city?
 Do you have any tips for someone wanting to visit Krakow?
 Leave a comment below!